yingtaoluo/STGCN-POI-Recommendation/README.md

 Update!
-The paper is accepted by the Web conference 2021.
-I shall release the camera-ready paper after Feb.
+Another paper of us (STAN: Spatial-Temporal-Attention-Network-for-Next-Location-Recommendation) is accepted to the Web conference 2021.
+(Repository URL is https://github.com/yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation) I will release the camera-ready paper around mid Feb.
 14th, 2021.
 Please feel free to contact us.

 Our paper is currently under review of a conference.
 To follow the double blind review policy, we do not link our paper to this repository nor provide any more information on Github.
 After acceptance, we shall release the dataset and the paper immediately. :}